 Select File|Reload from Disk from the menu to revert the active file to the status it had when it was last saved.
 This can be useful if you are viewing a file that is being written to by another program.

-Note that if you switch tabs within EditPad or if you switch to another application and then back to EditPad, EditPad automatically checks whether the file on disk has been changed.
-If so, and you have not modified the file in EditPad, it will be automatically reloaded.
-If you did modify the file in EditPad, you will be asked if you want to keep the changes made in EditPad or reload from disk.
+If you switch tabs within EditPad or if you switch to another application and then back to EditPad, then EditPad automatically checks whether the file on disk has been changed.
+If so, and you have not modified the file in EditPad, it is automatically reloaded.
+If you did modify the file in EditPad, you are asked if you want to keep the changes made in EditPad or reload from disk.
 In the Open Files Preferences, you can disable the automatic reload, or make EditPad always prompt before reloading.

 Project|Reload Files from Disk